Severe Thunderstorm Warning issued for Butler, Colfax, Platte by NWS - News Break

 Severe Thunderstorm Warning issued for Butler, Colfax, Platte by NWS

-Effective: 2021-07-09 22:35:00 CDT Expires: 2021-07-09 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Butler; Colfax; Platte A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1100 PM CDT FOR SOUTHERN COLFAX...CENTRAL PLATTE AND NORTHERN BUTLER COUNTIES At 1034 PM CDT, a severe thunderstorm was located west of Columbus, moving east at 40 mph.
+Effective: 2021-07-09 22:15:00 CDT Expires: 2021-07-09 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Butler; Colfax; Platte The National Weather Service in Omaha has issued a * Severe Thunderstorm Warning for Southern Colfax County in northeastern Nebraska Central Platte County in northeastern Nebraska Northern Butler County in east central Nebraska * Until 1100 PM CDT. * At 1015 PM CDT, a severe thunderstorm was located over Monroe, or 13 miles west of Columbus, moving east at 50 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Monroe, Columbus, and Schuyler.
+IMPACT...Expect damage to roofs, siding, and trees. * This severe thunderstorm will be near Platte Center around 1020 PM CDT.
+Duncan around 1025 PM CDT.
+Columbus around 1030 PM CDT.
+Other locations in the path of this severe thunderstorm include Schuyler.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0